1970 Atlantic hurricane season: Late September tropical storm

-Hurricane Fifteen
+Early October hurricane

 A tropical wave exited the west coast of Africa September 24, and for several days maintained a general westward track.
 On September 30, a flight from the Hurricane Hunters observed a well-defined circulation, while ships in the area reported gale-force winds; these observations indicated that a tropical storm had developed.
 The storm moved west-southwestward, passing St. Lucia and St. Vincent into the Caribbean Sea on October 2.
 It weakened thereafter, briefly degenerating into a trough before redeveloping into a tropical depression on October 5.
 It re-intensified into a tropical storm as it meandered south of Hispaniola, eventually hitting the Dominican Republic on October 8 as a tropical depression.
 It crossed the island into the Atlantic and moved northeastward ahead of an approaching cold front, briefly becoming a tropical storm again on October 10.
 The storm became extratropical as it integrated with the trough on October 11, moving quickly to the east and east-northeast.
 Thunderstorms increased on October 14, and a day later, the stalled about halfway between the Azores and Madeira due to a ridge over northern Europe.
 By that time, the system became integrated with an upper-level low while no longer associated with the front; as a result, it became a subtropical storm.
 Turning back to the west, the storm re-intensified, becoming a fully tropical hurricane on October 17.
 A day later, it attained peak winds of 85 mph (135 km/h).
 The hurricane turned to the north, weakening back to a tropical storm on October 20.
 A day later, it transitioned into an extratropical cyclone, which was absorbed by another cyclone southeast of Greenland on October 22.

 The system produced heavy rainfall in the Lesser Antilles, reaching 12 in on Barbados; it left three deaths and moderate damage on the island.
 Another death was reported in the United States Virgin Islands.
 Torrential rainfall in Puerto Rico inflicted heavy damage, with precipitation peaking at 41.68 in in Jayuya, of which 17 in fell in a 24‑hour period, far exceeding the peak rainfall amounts during the 1928 and 1899 hurricanes.
 Most of the damage was inflicted to sugar cane and coffee crops.
 Additionally, at least 600 houses were destroyed and another 1,000 sustained damage, while about 10,000 people were left homeless.
 The storm affected at least 40 state roads, including 15 blocked by landslides, and 11 bridges destroyed.
 Overall, damage in Puerto Rico totaled $65 million.
 At least 18 people were killed on the island, and the system was considered one of the worst disasters in Puerto Rican history.